Kallenju/Kallenju/README.md

 ## Brief information:
 - 💼 I work for Linked Helper.
-- 🌱 I’m currently doing deep dive on NodeJS and Data Structure and Algorithms.
+- 🌱 I’m currently doing deep dive on Docker, AWS and other DevOps technologies.

 ## 📫 How to reach me: